DeloitteDigitalUK/jira-agile-metrics/README.md

 You can also use `.json` or `.xlsx` formats for the data file.

+To only show the 30 most recent days in the chart:

+        CFD window: 30

 ### Cycle time scatter plot

 Raw data for creating a valid Cycle Time scatter plot graph, and/or an image